On the convergence of the Willmore flow with Dirichlet boundary conditions: Introduction and main results

 In comparison to the aforementioned results in \cite{kuwertschaetzle2004,dallacquamullerschatzlespener2020}, the energy threshold \eqref{eq:will-thresh} now depends on the Dirichlet boundary data.
 Strikingly, as a new feature appearing in this problem, depending on the data, it can attain any value in $[0,8\pi]$.

 Knowing that, thanks to the well-posedness of the problem, solutions to \eqref{eq:will-flow} retain their rotational symmetry along the flow, we rewrite \eqref{eq:will-flow} as an evolution equation for the profile curves.
 The hyperbolic plane $\H^2$ naturally comes up when studying Willmore surfaces of revolution.
-Bryant-Griffiths found in \cite{bryantgriffiths1986} that the hyperbolic elastic energy
+Consider the hyperbolic elastic energy